UPPMAX/UPPMAX-documentation/docs/cluster_guides/project_management.md

 $ getent groups <project name>
 ```

-- You can also check in https://supr.naiss.se/
+- You can also check in [SUPR - Swedish User and Project Repository](https://supr.naiss.se/)